Antiques & The Role of Women in History

 Needlework and Craft: Women’s Creative Expression

-Needlework, embroidery and quilting were common domestic activities for women in the 18th and 19th centuries.
-These crafts were acceptable creative outlets for women, letting them express their skills and creativity while contributing to their households.
+Needlework, embroidery and quilting were common activities for women in the 18th and 19th centuries.
+These crafts were acceptable creative outlets, letting women express their skills and creativity while contributing to their households.
+Needlework could also serve as a subtle form of resistance, with women embedding personal or political messages into their stitches. #love

 Women’s Economic Roles: Tools of Trade and Innovation